 1. What is alternative sentencing in Nevada?

 Like it sounds, alternative sentencing is an alternative form of punishment that Nevada judges may impose in lieu of traditional penalties such as jail and fines.
-Alternative sentencing is meant to help defendants learn to make better choices so they will not resort to crimes in the future.
+Alternative sentencing is meant to help you learn to make better choices so you will not resort to crimes in the future.

 Alternative sentencing in Nevada usually takes the form of either: